ResponsiblyAI/word-embedding/README.md

-# Workshop // Exploring Gender Bias in Word Embedding
+# Workshop // Exploring Gender Bias in Word Embeddings

 > Towards an intuitive technical understanding of bias in machine learning systems